sisitech/SisitechDocs/docs/markdown.md

 ```

-- Define the language formatting style by declaring the language extension after the three backticks i.e., `py for python`, `js for JavaScript` etc.
+Define the language formatting style by declaring the language extension after the three backticks i.e., `py for python`, `js for JavaScript` etc.

--	Three dashes (---) adds a horizontal line for natural separation.
+Three dashes (---) adds a horizontal line for natural separation.
 Also note that h1 tags automatically have an underline beneath the text.
 For example :

 ---

 ### Block Quotes

--	Use “>” to wrap your text in order to create blockquotes.
+Use “>” to wrap your text in order to create blockquotes.
 Here a sample with a Steve Jobs quote.

 >
 “You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.”

+-- *Steve Jobs*
 >

 ### Unordered List

--	Use a single dash to create an unordered list.
+Use a single dash to create an unordered list.
 For example

   - Team 1
   - Team 2